Case Study: California Lutheran University

 At the same time, they needed to increase occupancy overall thanks to increasing popularity and heightened enrollment at the school.

-In October 2016, our interior designer and account manager toured Pederson and Thompson Halls with representatives from Facilities and Residence Life.
+In October 2016, our interior designer and account manager toured Pederson and Thompson Halls with representatives from Cal Lutheran Housing and Residence Life.

 With similar layouts, both buildings are comprised of 5-person Suites and together amount to 280 Bed spaces.